Shreveport Water Quality at a Glance

 System Performance Challenges

-• State Grade Assessment: Shreveport Water System received an F grade from the Louisiana Department of Health for both 2023 and 2024, primarily due to infrastructure deficiencies, customer satisfaction issues, and regulatory compliance challenges.
+- State Grade Assessment: Shreveport Water System received an F grade from the Louisiana Department of Health for 2023 and initially for 2024, later revised to a D grade (65/100) following a formal review by the city due to possible miscalculations in the scoring process.

-• Safety Status: Despite the failing grade, city officials and the Louisiana Department of Health confirm that Shreveport’s water remains safe to drink when not under boil advisories, with the grade reflecting system reliability rather than immediate health risks.
+- Safety Status: Despite the poor grade, city officials and the Louisiana Department of Health confirm that Shreveport’s water remains safe to drink when not under boil advisories, with the grade reflecting system reliability rather than immediate health risks.

 Water Sources